mbookham7/crdb-multi-cloud-k8s/markdown/4-test-network-connections.md

 ```
 kubectl run -it network-test --image=alpine --restart=Never -- ping $podip
 ```
 Now you are ready to move to the next step.
-[Cockroach setup](cockroach-setup.md)

 [next](5-deploy-cockroach.md)